-443.9. (a) A request for aid-in-dying medication as authorized by this part shall be in substantially the following form:
+443.9.443.10. (a) A request for an aid-in-dying drug as authorized by this part shall be in substantially the following form:

-REQUEST FOR MEDICATION TO END MY LIFE IN A HUMANE AND DIGNIFIED MANNER I, ....., am an adult of sound mind and a resident of the state State of California.
+REQUEST FOR AN AID-IN-DYING DRUG TO END MY LIFE IN A HUMANE AND DIGNIFIED MANNER I,

+....., am an adult of sound mind and a resident of the State of California.

-I am suffering from ....., which my attending physician has determined is in its terminal phase and which has been medically confirmed.
+I am suffering from, which my attending physician has determined is in its terminal phase and which has been medically confirmed.

-I have been fully informed of my diagnosis and prognosis, the nature of the aid-in-dying medication to be prescribed and potential associated risks, the expected result, and the feasible alternatives or additional treatment opportunities, including comfort care, hospice care, palliative care, and pain control.
+I have been fully informed of my diagnosis and prognosis, the nature of the aid-in-dying drug to be prescribed and potential associated risks, the expected result, and the feasible alternatives or additional treatment options, including comfort care, hospice care, palliative care, and pain control.

-I request that my attending physician prescribe medication that will end my life in a humane and dignified manner if I choose to take it, and I authorize my attending physician to contact any pharmacist about my request.
+I request that my attending physician prescribe an aid-in-dying drug that will end my life in a humane and dignified manner if I choose to take it, and I authorize my attending physician to contact any pharmacist about my request.